infrawatch/telemetry-framework/deploy/README.md

 OpenShift environment.
 It will allow for SAF to be started for development purposes, and is not intended for production environments.

+**NOTE:** The canonical version of this script can be found here: https://github.com/redhat-service-assurance/telemetry-framework/blob/master/deploy/quickstart.sh

     minishift start
     oc login -u system:admin
     oc new-project sa-telemetry